kurayamiblackheart/kurayshinyrevamp/README.md

 - Shiny Finder.exe *(a program created by Reïzod which allows you to quickly see all the shiny possibilities of a .png sprite)* **| by REIZOD**
 - Auto-updater *(thanks to HungryPickle)*, the game will check for update by itself, and if there is an update, will ask you whether you want to update or not (when launching the game), if you press yes, it will update without you having to do anything, and it will automatically restart, all updated! **| By HUNGRYPICKLE**
 - Brought back the feature that allowed in PIF to breed fused Pokemons.
 Before PIF 6.0, it was possible to do this in the base game of PIF.
 Now it's KIF-exclusive. **| by REIZOD**
+- A tool that allows you to install all the sprites *(autogen and custom)* from PIF's gitlab servers, so that you can have all the sprites that have been made for the game locally on your computer!
+Running this tool may take a few hours, please only run it overnight, or when you can let it run for a long time.
+There's more than 200 000 small sprites involved, so it takes a while to move them and organize them on the computer.
+You can also manually access those sprites from the gitlab servers yourself by following those links: https://gitlab.com/pokemoninfinitefusion/autogen-fusion-sprites *(autogen)* & https://gitlab.com/pokemoninfinitefusion/customsprites *(custom)* **| by REIZOD**

 # List of Optional Features (you can turn them ON/OFF and/or configure/customize them!)